SiverDX/pufferfish_unofficial_additions/README.md

 - `duration_modification`: Only applicable to the type `MODIFY` in the format of `<operation><amount>` (e.g. `x1.25` -> multiply by `1.25`)
   - Valid operations are `+`, `-`, `x` and `/`
   - This element is optional (even for `MODIFY`)
+- `show_icon`: Optional field, determines whether the effect is shown in the UI or not
+  - Only relevant for `GRANT`
+  - Default is `false`

 Apply effects (infinite duration):
 - Before removing the reward from the definition you'll have to reset the skills (or manually remove the effects yourself)